A friend writes to me and asks the reason for existing and how life was created.

-Personally, I fared very well growing up in the U.S. My grandparents were farmers who later became working class but they sent all of their children to college and everybody ascended into the middle class.
-My mother was the only child that, because of my surprise arrival, did not finish college immediately after high school and only later finished her education.
-We passed through half of the socio-economic spectrum as this single mother finished her education while we lived in a poor, working class environment and she gradually ascended into a middle class profession.
-I grew up close to my other family members kind of like a Latino extended family.
-Also, my grandparents, aunts, and uncles helped me economically while I was studying in the university.
+Personally, I fared very well growing up in the United States.
+My grandparents were farmers yet they sent all their children to college and they all progressed into the middle class.
+My mother was the only daughter who, due to my surprise arrival, did not finish college immediately after high school and only later did she finish her education.
+We passed through all of the socioeconomic spectrum while this single mother finished her education while living in a poor working class environment and gradually ascended into a middle class profession.
+I grew up close to the other members of my family kind of like an extended Latino family.
+Also, my grandparents, aunts and uncles helped me financially while I was studying at the university.

 An excerpt from Anahata

 I built this meditation room with the idea of the round adobe structures of the Native Americans of the southwest.
 The Navajo name for this type of structure is “hogan.”